dlato/Location_of_Substitutions_and_Bacterial_Arrangements/README.md

-# Spatial Patterns of Substitutions in Bacterial Genomes: Supplementary Paper Information
+# The Location of Substitutions and Bacterial Genome Arrangements: Supplementary Paper Information

 This repository contains additional information (code, tables, graphs ... etc) for the paper titled: Spatial Patterns of Substitutions in Bacterial Genomes.